Gyvastis/Tumblr-Image-Scraper/README.md

-# tumblr_scrape.rb
+# Tumblr Image Scraper
-## A simple Ruby Tumblr scraper
+## A simple Tumblr image scraper based on Ruby

-Every so often, you might find a [Tumblr](http://tumblr.com) user whose tumblog is just *awesome*.
+Every now and then, you find a [Tumblr](https://tumblr.com) blog which is just *awesome*.

-As it stands, in order to download each of their images, you are required to manually browse and right click a whole bunch of pictures, tiring your fingers and probably getting bored long, long before you reach the end of their Tumblr.

-tumblr_scrape.rb allows you to quickly and easily download an entire (up to, currently, 9000 images) Tumblog to a directory of your choice.
+*Tumblr Image Scraper* allows you to quickly and easily download an entire image archive of a specified Tumblr blog.

-Usage is simple:
+Basic usage:
 `ruby tumblr_scrape.rb <username> <directory to download> <number of images to download>`

 The only required parameter is the Tumblr username: the current working directory is the default download location, and 9000 is (currently) the default max images.
 There is a random few-second pause between images so that no one accidentally slams Tumblrs servers.